ronmoy007/stori_tech_challenge/README.md

 `02_backend/Dockerfile`

-And update lines from 21 to 24 with the credentials for local DB and 28 to 30 with the credentials for local DB and the outlook to send emails.
+And update lines from 21 to 24 with the credentials for local DB and 28 to 30 with outlook credentials to send emails.

 <p align="center">
   <img src="images/update_credentials.png" width="750" title="hover text">